-Q10.
+Q 8.
 Why is an employer cap applied to FWDF?

-The FWDF is designed to maximise the potential number of levy-paying employers who are able to access the Fund, while providing a degree of simplicity for levy-payers and colleges.
+The FWDF is designed to maximise the potential number of Levy-paying employers who are able to access the Fund, while providing a degree of simplicity for employers and colleges.

-Q11.
+Q 9.
 What happens if the cost of an employer's training needs exceeds the capped amount capped amount for the FWDF?